Chuksexcel/alx-higher_level_programming/0x08-python-more_classes/README.md

 How to bind attributes to object and classes
-What is and what does contain __dict__ of a class and of an instance of a class How does Python find the attributes of an object or class How to use the getattr functio
+What is and what does contain __dict__ of a class and of an instance of a class How does Python find the attributes of an object or class How to use the getattr function